Whats is acrylic?

 What is acrylic used for?

-Acrylic is a transparent plastic that have gained widespread use because it’s ability replace the glass.
-In everyday products it is particular used for signs, sales displays, roof windows, lenses and screens.
-But also for demanding constructions such as windows in submarines and fiber optics in the flat-screen TV’s.
+Acrylic is a transparent plastic that has gained widespread use because its ability replace glass.
+In everyday products, it is particular used for signs, sales displays, roof windows, lenses, and screens.
+But also for demanding constructions such as windows in submarines and fiber optics in flat-screen TV’s.

-Acrylic is approved for use within the food Industri and used in shops for food storing.
+Acrylic is approved for use within the food industry and used in shops for food storage.
 Both in delicacy and vegetable areas.
-Looking closely, you will discover that all types of businesses using large quantities of acrylic – signs, showcases, shelves, guards and gates in all colors.
+Looking closely, you will discover that all types of businesses using large quantities of acrylic – signs, showcases, shelves, guards, and gates in all colors.

 What is acrylic made of?

 Acrylic fibers are synthetic fibers made from a polymer (polyacrylonitrile) with an average molecular weight of -100,000, about 1900 monomer units.
 For a fiber to be called “acrylic” in the US, the polymer must contain at least 85% acrylonitrile monomer.
 Typical comonomers are vinyl acetate or methyl acrylate.

 While acrylic is plastic, not all plastic is acrylic. … Another common name for acrylic is “polyacrylate” which is one of the most common types.
 This material is made from Methyl Methacrylate (MMA), Poly Methyl Methacrylate, or a combination of both.

 Why is acrylic so expensive?